armory/docs/content/en/docs/release-notes/armoryspinnaker-2-27-preview.md

 ---
-title: v2.27.0 Armory Release Preview
+title: v2.27.0 Beta for Armory Enterprise
 toc_hide: true
 hide_summary: true
 exclude_search: true
 description: >
-    Preview of the changes and enhancements coming in Armory Enterprise v2.27.0.
-Note that the actual contents of the release are subject to change.
-Items may be added or removed from this preview without prior notice.
+    Armory Enterprise v2.27.0 is a beta release of Armory Enterprise and not meant for installation in production environments.
 ---